 PopUp offers an opportunity that takes learning outside of the 4-walled classroom.
-When social distancing is a priority to flatten the curve, families can experience an outdoor learning adventure together.
+However, we have put a hold on all new installs while social distancing is a priority to flatten the curve.

-We will update this page as quickly as possible with changes to our popup location or early uninstallation if necessary.
+We will update this page as quickly as possible with changes to our popup location.
 Also follow our facebook and instagram for up to date information.

 PopUp StoryWalk is a local program promoting literacy, health, and art appreciation using deconstructed children’s storybooks installed in outdoor community spaces.
 Begin a children’s story at the start of a trail, read posted pages along the way, and end the trial as you end the book.